How to Put a Lis Pendens on Property in California

 This guide discusses what a Lis Pendens is, what a Lis Pendens does and doesn't do, and how to put a Lis Pendens on real estate in California.

-A Lis Pendens is not a lawsuit*it is a document that notifies the world that there is an ongoing lawsuit.
+A LIS PENDENS IS NOT A LAWSUITA Lis Pendens is not a lawsuit*it is a document that notifies the world that there is an ongoing lawsuit.
 The literal translation of Lis Pendens is *suit pending.* It is also sometimes referred to as a *Notice of Pendency of Action.* As the name suggests, the purpose is to let others know that there is an active lawsuit.

 A Lis Pendens is filed with the County Recorder in the county where the piece of property that the law suit involves is located.
 When any document is recorded with the County Recorder, it puts the world on notice of its contents.
 When a Lis Pendens is filed, the world is now on notice that there is a lawsuit going on regarding the piece of property that the Lis Pendens is filed against.

 A Lis Pendens is also filed in the court where the action it refers to is pending.
 There must be an active lawsuit in order to file a Lis Pendens*meaning, you cannot file a Lis Pendens on its own.
 Further, as discussed below, a Lis Pendens can only be filed based on certain types of lawsuits, and there are repercussions if you file one improperly.